jhstaudacher/MonteCarloCooperativeGames/README.md

     name with all abbreviations expanded and with spaces.
   - `@description` (Required): Explain what the function does from a user perspective.
-  - `@details` (Optional): Explain how the algorithm works internally and any other useful information.
+  - `@details` (Required if exported): Explain how the algorithm works internally and any other useful information.
 Anything that is not required to use the function but still useful.
 If required, this can be organized with the `@section Section_Name:` tag
   - Author (Required): The person/persons that wrote the functions.
 Use `#' @template author/PERSON_FILENAME`.
   - Arguments (Required): Document **all** arguments the function uses.